 Used by 4-year-olds, eraser toppers are more of a blunt instrument.
 But you need precision to get the white areas in places like between the blacks lines of a UPC code.
 That’s why my final step for cleaning the white areas is to use a focused eraser point.

 The Mono Zero clicks down like a Staedler Stick, but with an eraser that is just a few millimeters wide, it’s great for getting into very small white areas.
-You can buy refill packs.
-It works great and is a nice little art eraser.
+You can buy refill packs, and you must, because these wear down and soil quickly.
+The Tombow Mono Zero works great, it’s become one of my preferred tools.

 An alternative is an eraser pencil with a brush on the top and you should at least give it a try to see if you like it.
 The brush feels like it would be handy to brush away debris, but I find I don’t use it as much as you’d think I would.
 And the eraser itself is sharpened like a pencil and I use an X-Acto knife, but can’t match the predicable precision of the Mono Zero.